-Some countries does not issue Kon-in Yoken Gubi Shomeisho.
+Some countries do not issue Kon-in Yoken Gubi Shomeisho.
 In such case, a sworn affidavit of competency to marry, affirming they are legally free to marry, in front of their own country’s embassy or consulate can be used instead.
 Kon-in Yoken Gubi Shomeisho or alternate affidavit need to be translated into Japanese, specifying the name of translator.

 Kon-in Todoke Juri Shomeisho

 Once the marriage procedures are completed, you may ask the municipal government office to issue a Kon-in Todoke Juri Shomeisho, a certificate of acceptance of notification of marriage.
 You need to keep Kon-in Todoke Juri Shomeisho because it is necessary to validate the marriage in the country of non-Japanese party and to change the status of residence.